travelnxt/appacitive-docs/v1.0/index.md

 This inbuilt type `user` behaves just like any other type created by you with added features like authentication, location tracking, password management, session management and third-party social integration using OAuth 1.0 or OAuth 2.0.

-`Note` : While working with user API(s) you need to pass an additional HTTP header called `Appacitive-User-Auth` with its value set to a valid user `session token` generated for that user.

 <span class="h3">The user object</span>